igraph/rigraph_revdep_checks/problems.md

 Maintainer: Nikolai Gorte <n.gorte@gmail.com>

 ```
-checking whether package ‘fuzzyMM’ can be installed ...
+checking whether package âfuzzyMMâ can be installed ...
 WARNING
 Found the following significant warnings:
-  Warning: replacing previous import by ‘rgeos::union’ when loading ‘fuzzyMM’
+  Warning: replacing previous import by ârgeos::unionâ when loading âfuzzyMMâ
-See ‘/Users/gaborcsardi/works/igraph/revdep_check/fuzzyMM.Rcheck/00install.out’ for details.
+See â/Users/gaborcsardi/works/igraph/revdep_check/fuzzyMM.Rcheck/00install.outâ for details.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-create_drn: no visible global function definition for ‘getURL’
+create_drn: no visible global function definition for âgetURLâ
-create_drn: no visible global function definition for ‘xmlParse’
+create_drn: no visible global function definition for âxmlParseâ
-err_region: no visible global function definition for ‘coordinates<-’
+err_region: no visible global function definition for âcoordinates<-â
-err_region: no visible global function definition for ‘proj4string<-’
+err_region: no visible global function definition for âproj4string<-â
-err_region: no visible global function definition for ‘CRS’
+err_region: no visible global function definition for âCRSâ
-err_region: no visible global function definition for ‘spTransform’
+err_region: no visible global function definition for âspTransformâ
-err_region: no visible global function definition for ‘coordinates’
+err_region: no visible global function definition for âcoordinatesâ
-err_region: no visible global function definition for ‘Polygons’
+err_region: no visible global function definition for âPolygonsâ
-err_region: no visible global function definition for ‘Polygon’
+err_region: no visible global function definition for âPolygonâ
-err_region: no visible global function definition for ‘SpatialPolygons’
+err_region: no visible global function definition for âSpatialPolygonsâ
 imp : <anonymous>: no visible global function definition for
-  ‘dist2Line’
+  âdist2Lineâ
-lines2segments: no visible global function definition for ‘coordinates’
+lines2segments: no visible global function definition for âcoordinatesâ
-lines2segments: no visible global function definition for ‘Lines’
+lines2segments: no visible global function definition for âLinesâ
-lines2segments: no visible global function definition for ‘Line’
+lines2segments: no visible global function definition for âLineâ
 lines2segments: no visible global function definition for
-  ‘SpatialLines’
+  âSpatialLinesâ
-mm: no visible global function definition for ‘proj4string’
+mm: no visible global function definition for âproj4stringâ
-mm: no visible global function definition for ‘spTransform’
+mm: no visible global function definition for âspTransformâ
-mm: no visible global function definition for ‘dist2Line’
+mm: no visible global function definition for âdist2Lineâ
-mm: no visible global function definition for ‘SpatialPointsDataFrame’
+mm: no visible global function definition for âSpatialPointsDataFrameâ
-smp1: no visible global function definition for ‘bearing’
+smp1: no visible global function definition for âbearingâ
-smp1: no visible global function definition for ‘spDists’
+smp1: no visible global function definition for âspDistsâ
 smp2 : <anonymous>: no visible global function definition for
-  ‘dist2Line’
+  âdist2Lineâ
-smp2: no visible global function definition for ‘spDists’
+smp2: no visible global function definition for âspDistsâ
-smp2 : <anonymous>: no visible global function definition for ‘spDists’
+smp2 : <anonymous>: no visible global function definition for âspDistsâ
 ```
 ```
 DONE